 Mount Everest, the world’s highest peak is also visible from the Tiger hilltop on some days when the sky is clear.

-Apart from this, Singalila National Park, roughly 37 km from Darjeeling town, is a great place to explore the unique biodiversity of the region.
-Situated on Singalaila ridge at an altitude of more than 7,000 ft, it is the highest altitude national park of West Bengal.
+Apart from these, you can visit Singalila National Park which is 37 km from Darjeeling town.
+It is a great place to explore the unique biodiversity of this region.

 The park is part of a trekking trail to Sandakphu and Phalut, the two highest peaks of the ridge.
 It is home to some of the rarest forms of wildlife, such as red pandas.